 Also, for live music, having drum pads can really help how much you are able to do as a performer.
 I have my pads on my keyboard switching all of my synthesizer sounds from my laptop, so I can have over 6 different sounds per song.

-I have found that if you take the time with keyboards, you can have a keyboard setup that allows you to play everything from the album and if you just don’t have enough hands, you can set the pads to trigger certain parts you’re not playing.
+I have found that if you take the time with keyboards, you can have a setup that allows you to play everything from the album and if you just don’t have enough hands, you can set the pads to trigger certain parts you’re not playing.

 How Important Is Aftertouch?

-You don’t absolutely need aftertouch, however, it is a feature on MIDI keyboards that allows the keyboardist to really express themselves.
+You don’t absolutely need aftertouch, however, it is a feature that allows the keyboardist to really express themselves.
 What happens is MIDI data is sent to your laptop when you press down on certain notes harder than on others.
 A knock on controllers was that you couldn’t be as expressive on them as on a hardware synth, this is changing with aftertouch.

 Are MIDI Controllers Good For EDM Music?